morris/mongomq2/README.md

 - Past messages are ignored.
 - Each `Subscriber` instance creates one MongoDB change stream.
   - Change streams occupy one connection,
-  - so you'll usually want only one `Subscriber` instance,
+  - so you'll usually want only exactly one `Subscriber` instance,
   - and multiple `.subscribe(...)` calls with local filters.

 #### Use Cases